Announcing: a new website, and a new discount on Maui vacations.

 New Website: Maui114.net

-Our old website maui114.com was outdated, as well as superseded by a combination of the new Honokeana Cove rental website honokeana.net and our condo’s VRBO listing.
-(Maui114.com now forwards to the all-new website maui114.net.)
+Our old website Maui114.com was out of date.
+And musty-looking compared with the new Honokeana Cove rental website honokeana.net and our condo’s VRBO listing.
+(Maui114.com now forwards to the all-new website Maui114.net.)

-If a vacation in Hawaii calls you, the new website maui114.net has material you won’t find elsewhere.
+If a Maui vacation calls you, the new website Maui114.net has material you won’t find elsewhere.
 Among the nine Feature Stories you may particularly like these:

 – FAQ, which includes some straight talk about condos versus hotels, and how to select a Hawaii vacation rental.